 Meet the most important members of the Herding Hill Farm family in our petting farm

 When you stay at our family-friendly campsite in Northumberland, you will love meeting our friendly animals on our petting farm.
 They are part of our campsite family at Herding Hill Farm.
-Enjoy cuddles with our rabbits and guinea pigs, collect freshly laid eggs from our happy hens and help with the daily feeding of our three alpacas Mamba, Knight and Minstrel, our donkey Coco, Aaron and Alvin our goats and Robin the Shetland Pony.
-NEW for 2021 our two piglets Chilli and Ginger
+Enjoy cuddles with our rabbits and guinea pigs, collect freshly laid eggs from our happy hens and help with the daily feeding of our three alpacas Mamba, Knight and Minstrel, our donkey Coco, Aaron and Alvin our goats, Robin the Shetland Pony and our two fast-growing piglets Chilli and Ginger.

 "It's brilliant for kids - ours loved seeing all of the friendly animals"

 Animal Petting Farm

 Alpacas are often confused with llamas but whilst closely related they tend to be smaller.
 Our three alpacas are full of personality and individual character and are ideal for petting farms.
 Alpacas don’t have teeth in the top-front of their mouths, which is why they sometimes look a bit goofy.

 We were sorry to lose Barney, our second donkey and Bubble, our infamous large Kune Kune pig from our petting farm during 2020.
 They are sorely missed by wardens and guests, young and old, alike.
 But we know our younger guests will love our new Kune Kune piglets Chilli and Ginger who are already a firm favourite.